artificialsolutions/tie-api-example-vonage-sms/README.md

     ```
     npm install
     ```
 3. Create a file called `.env` in the `tie-api-example-nexmo-sms` folder.
-Replace the dummy URL with Teneo Engine URL of your bot).
+Replace the dummy URL with Teneo Engine URL of your bot.
 "API key" and "API Secret" are found in [Settings](https://dashboard.nexmo.com/settings)
     ```
     TENEO_ENGINE_URL=<your_engine_url>
     NEXMO_API_KEY=<your "API key" value>